Electrogravitational

 In the model under consideration,

-the gravitation effect arises under the action of gravitons – the smallest
+the gravitation effect arises under action of gravitons – the smallest

 relativistic vacuum particles that fill the whole space and act within the